 NA production is balanced between the foil products, construction and industrial, and beverage/food can end-use markets.
-NA is the second largest supplier to China in terms of shipments, which is, based on CRU information, Asia-Pacific's fastest growing market.
-Due primarily to capacity increases through our subsidiary in Korea, NA's production capabilities have increased by 70% from 2001 to 2003.
+NA is the second largest supplier to China in terms of shipments, which is, according to CRU, Asia-Pacific's fastest growing market.
 As the second largest supplier to the Chinese market, we believe that NA is well-positioned to benefit from further economic development in China.